 The Bike Truck started out as one bike -- a 1974 Raleigh 3 speed cruiser, given to me by my neighbor Marjorie.
 It was covered in about 3 pounds of dust and dog hair after sitting unused for nearly a decade.
 It looked terrible.
 "Maybe you can sell the basket" she said.

 I took it home, spent hours cleaning it up, put air in the tires and sold the bike on Craigslist the next day.

 This was in 2011.
-Manhattan bike shops were expensive and I was a college kid with no income, so I learned how to fix my own bike at Time's Up, a non-profit which still offers free classes to this day in Williamsburg and the LES.
+Manhattan bike shops were expensive and I was a college kid with only dog-walking income, so I learned how to fix my own bike at Time's Up, a non-profit which still offers free classes to this day.
 I decided to take the money from Marjorie's cruiser and buy some tools and a bike on Craigslist that needed some work.

 I started buying more broken bicycles, fixing them in my bedroom - getting shards of metal and bike grease everywhere - and flipping them on Craigslist.
 I had no bike shop experience, but I would fix obvious flaws on the bikes, test ride them until I found more problems, and fine tune them.

 I graduated college and quickly grew tired of a boring office job.
 I quit after a month, and was much happier when "going to work" meant traveling to a new part of Brooklyn, picking up a poorly maintained bicycle, fixing it on the street and riding it home.